JulianEducation/CommandLineBasics/shell.md

 ## `Ctrl-c` to interrupt

 Finally, before we go much further, you should be aware of the *Ctrl-c* keyboard shortcut.
-*Ctrl-c* in a shell will send what is known as an *interrupt* or *signal* -- but what this means is often that if you have either a command you want to "cancel", or a long-running program is running and you want it to stop running, you can hit *Ctrl-c* to do so.
+*Ctrl-c* in a shell will send what is known as an *interrupt* or *signal* -- but what this means simply is that if you ever have a program running and preventing you from typing that you want to *stop*, or if you've typed out a command and then decided you don't really want to run it and want to get back to a clean prompt, you can hit *Ctrl-c* to do so.
 We also by convention use the `^` character to represent the `Ctrl` key, so you will see the above shortcut written `^c`, which means to hold down the `Ctrl` key and hit `c`.
 Try it now by typing `date` at the prompt, but instead of hitting enter, hit `Ctrl-c`.
 You should see that your command was *not* run.